 What Exactly Is a Burl?

 Burls form when a tree’s growth cells in the cambium layer, the region responsible for producing new wood and bark, begin dividing in an abnormal, chaotic way.
-This process, called hyperplasia, results in the dense, contorted grain that makes burl wood so visually striking.
+This process, called hyperplasia, results in the dense, contorted grain that makes burl wood so strong and visually striking.

 What Causes Burls to Grow?

-• Infection: Bacteria, viruses, fungi, and even mites can disrupt the normal growth pattern of a tree, leading to burl formation.
+- Infection: Bacteria, viruses, fungi, and even mites can disrupt the normal growth pattern of a tree, leading to burl formation.

-• Environmental Stress: Changes in weather, flooding, or poor soil conditions can also play a role.
+- Environmental Stress: Changes in weather, flooding, or poor soil conditions can also play a role.

 Often, the original cause is long gone by the time a burl becomes noticeable, leaving only the telltale lump as evidence.
 In a way, burls are scars that reflect a tree’s lived experience, signs of past injuries overcome, testaments to the tree’s resilience.